Alternative versions of Batman: Earth-Two

 The original iteration of the superhero Batman in 1939, on a variant cover of Detective Comics #1000 (March 2019), based on the cover art of Detective Comics #27 (1939) by the character's co-creator Bob Kane.
 Art by Alex Ross.

 The Batman of Earth-Two is an alternate version of the superhero Batman.
 The character was introduced after DC Comics created Earth-Two, a parallel world that was retroactively established as the home of characters whose adventures had been published in the Golden Age of comic books.
 This provided justification within the fictional world of Batman stories for DC Comics publishing Batman comic books that disregarded the character's Golden Age stories, as Batman had been presented as a single ongoing incarnation of the character since his earliest stories were published.

-An alternate depiction of the Earth-Two Batman appears in The New 52 where he resides on Earth 2.
+An alternate depiction of the Earth-Two Batman appears in The New 52.
 He is killed in battle with Apokoliptian forces.
 Thomas Wayne becomes the second Batman while making use of Miraclo pills.
 Thomas is later killed battling villains from a parallel world.
 Dick Grayson later became the new Batman.